mrGrodzki/BLDC_UP5kW/README.md

 To reduce the cost of the driver, each phase has a separate power module.

-Module made of aluminum PCB for better heat dissipation to the heat sink.
+Module made on aluminum PCB, for better heat dissipation to the heat sink from the transistors in the smd housing.